Key Quote

 RAD — PROGRESS

-The pivotal moment of the novel: Elizabeth recognises her own prejudice has been as distorting as Darcy's pride.
+The pivotalpivotal — Of crucial importance; the point on which everything turns moment of the novel: Elizabeth recognises her own prejudice has been as distorting as Darcy's pride.
 This marks the transition from the novel's first half (misreading) to second half (genuine understanding).

 Key Words